 Plantar Fasciitis is inflammation of the tissues in your foot.

 People think it only affects the heel, however, it can affect any or all of the bottom of the foot.
 Because it’s the tissue between the toes and heel that gets inflamed.

 - The tissue is called “fascia” hence the name of the condition: plantar fasciitis.

 - Heel spurs were once thought to be the cause of the discomfort, but now is a symptom of plantar fasciitis.

 - Many people who have plantar fasciitis wake up with stabbing pain in the bottom of their feet during the first few steps of their day.

-- Early morning pain and stiffness is a big indication of PF.
+- Early morning pain and stiffness are a big indication of PF.

 - The fascia in the foot acts as a shock absorber, which helps support the arch of the foot.

-- With time, increased tension, small tears begin to happen in the fascia, that leads to the inflammation.
+- With time and increased tension, small tears begin to happen in the fascia, which leads to inflammation.

 Who gets Plantar Fasciitis?

 People that stand on their feet for long hours, such as: